KoljaWindeler/ytube_music_player/README.md

 - extracts url of the stream and forwards it to a generic mediaplayer
 - keeps auto_playing as long as it is turned on
 - on the fly change of media_player (playlist will stay the same, and position in track will be submitted to next player)
+- some proxy funcationality to support sonos player (currently testing_state)

 # Installation